vukbgit/simplex/README.md

 Conventions:

-* in the following explanation files are written in _italic_
+* in the following explanation files and paths are written in _italic_
 * for each file is always given the path from the root, without leading slash

 ## Installation ##